 Even though he would not officially retire for two more seasons, Thome’s playing days had come to an end.
 In a career that spanned 22 years, he hit 612 home runs and had 1,699 RBIs, 451 doubles, 1,747 walks, a batting average of .276, and a slugging percentage of .554.
-As of January 2016, Thome ranked seventh all-time in both home runs and walks.
+Through the 2017 season, Thome ranked eighth all-time in home runs and seventh in walks.

 On August 2, 2014, the Cleveland Indians dedicated a statue to their all-time home-run hitter.
 The pose is of Thome with his bat extended out in front, just as Charlie Manuel made him bat over 20 years before.
 “How do you ever imagine, when you play this game, getting an opportunity to have an organization put a statue up for you?”
 Thome said.
 “I’m a little lost for words.
 It’s much bigger than all of us.
 What’s going to be cool is that it will stay.
 I mean like now, in the snow.
 I always look up at Bob Feller’s statue and No. 1 you appreciate the player, but the fact that it’s up all year and people can come see it.
 If you were their favorite player, maybe they pass on a memory to a kid, it’s humbling.”19 Before the unveiling ceremony, Thome signed a one-day contract with Cleveland, so that he could retire as an Indian.

 As of 2016 Thome was a special assistant to Chicago White Sox general manager Rick Hahn.
 Someday he would like to manage on the big-league level.
 In 2017, Thome joined the MLB Network as a studio analyst, in addition to his duties with the White Sox.
-Meanwhile he is expected to get the inevitable call from Cooperstown that will invite him to take his place next to baseball’s immortals.
-His first year of eligibility is 2018.
+Jim Thome was elected to the Baseball Hall of Fame in 2018, becoming only the second player in Indians history, after Bob Feller, to be elected on his first year of eligibility.

 In 2012 Steve Aschburner wrote a biography of Harmon Killebrew, for which Thome wrote the foreword.
 Thome wrote of his career parallels with Killebrew: their pursuit of 500 home runs, the need to practice hitting home runs in batting practice.
 Thome ended the foreword by detailing the “living legends” he encountered on his journey in the major leagues.
 “All those guys, they came back and gave their time to the game.
 It’s important that guys today appreciate that.
 You’re talking about the living legends.”20